SandfordAE/psi/README.md

 #### Prepare the ".env" file

-We will be using Django Decouple to utilze our .env file.
+We will be using Django Decouple to utilize our .env file.
 But first we need to populate the values of the file.

 Create a new ```DJANGO_SECRET_KEY``` for ```~/Development/Websites/psi/core/settings.py```